bitvavo/python-bitvavo-api/README.md

         # trading.
         def wait_and_close(self):
             # Bitvavo uses a weight based rate limiting system.
 Your app is limited to 1000 weight points per IP or
             # API key per minute.
-The rate weighting for each endpoint is supplied in the Bitvavo API documentation.
+The rate weighting for each endpoint is supplied in Bitvavo API documentation.
             # This call returns the amount of points left.
 If you make more requests than permitted by the weight limit,
             # your IP or API key is banned.
             limit = self.bitvavo_engine.getRemainingLimit()